 If an "I" is to be assigned, the instructor and the student will complete and sign this agreement, and file copies with the degree program director and the Registrar.
 It shall be the student's responsibility to complete the outstanding work in the time agreed upon, or to communicate with the instructor in a timely fashion if he or she encounters difficulty in doing so.
 An "I" will only be entered on the student's transcript when accompanied by this signed agreement form.
-It is the instructor's responsibility to tum in the original of the signed form with the grade.
+It is the instructor's responsibility to turn in the original of the signed form with the grade.

-Agreement

-Student's Name: Student's ID #:

-Course Prefix & Title:

-Term: (Check one): Fall Spring Academic year : 20

-List the outstanding work, including assign ments, quizzes, exams, papers:

-List the outstanding work, including assign ments, quizzes, exams, papers:

-List the outstanding work, including assign ments, quizzes, exams, papers:

-· · · · ·

-· · · · ·

-· · · · ·

-· · · · ·

-Final Date to turn in comp month

-instructor, the degree program head, and in the student's file.)
+Student's Name: Student's ID #: Course Prefix & Title: Instructor's Name: Spring Academic year: 20 List the outstanding work, including assignments, quizzes, exams, papers: Final Date to turn in completed work: month / day / year Date Signed Student's signature Date Signed Instructor's signature (File the original of the signed, form with the Registrar, and one copy each with the student, the instructor, the degree program head, and in the student's file.)